isomerpages/mpa-seathedifference/_make-a-splash/Vessel Traffic Officer.md

 With Joakim as his trainee, Yong Gang unveils the intricacies of maritime radio communication and the demanding yet rewarding role of a Vessel Traffic Officer.
 Through rigorous training sessions, role-play scenarios, and real-time challenges, Joakim gets a taste of the decisive actions required to prevent "close quarters situations" - potential collisions in the maritime language.

 Intrigued to learn more?
-Set sail to other episodes of&nbsp;**Make A Splash**&nbsp;and explore diverse maritime professions that are steering the industry into a new era
+Set sail to other episodes of&nbsp;**Make A Splash**&nbsp;and explore diverse maritime professions that are steering the industry into a new era.

 <br>
 <br>